ec463/teensy-custom-audio/README_SOFTWARE.md

 	- I2s2- receives 16-bit stereo audio using the I2S pins on the Teensy.
 This will stream both left and right signals.
 This same modu;e will be used again when outputting the audio data.
 	- Delay- this module is repurposed and modified to be the algorithm that we use for sound localization purposes.
 This modified module is where the main part of the cross correlation in the algorithm occurs to the left and right audio signals, by using the queue to grab those signals and compare their similarities using the cross correlation coefficient.
 	- SGTL5000 control- This control is used in the Teensy 3.X audio shield to control the timing of the overall system.
 This audio module has no inputs or outputs in the Audio System Design Tool.
 Separate I2S objects are used to send and receive audio data.
 I2S master mode objects must be used, because this object depends on Teensy to provide all I2S clocks.
 This object will control how the SGTL5000 will use the I2S audio streams.
+		- Access to various properties of the SGTL5000 used in OverEar are as follows:
+			- sgtl5000_1.enable();
+				- Powers on the instantiation of SGTL5000
+    		- sgtl5000_1.volume(0.5);
+    			- Sets the initial volume of the output post processing
+    		- sgtl5000_1.inputSelect(AUDIO_INPUT_LINEIN);
+    			- Initializes the input from the two microphones
+  			- sgtl5000_1.micGain(40);
+  				- Sets the initial gain for the amplitudes of incoming data from the two microphones
+    		- sgtl5000_1.dacVolumeRamp();
+    			- Enables the volume to increase at an exponential rate over a short period.
+This mode is better than linear since it avoids sudden and intense changes in volume.
+    		- sgtl5000_1.dacVolumeRampDisable();
+    			- Disables the ramp.
+This property is used when the user decides to mute the device.